 Biking Programs at Mason

 - Register your bike with Parking and Transportation to receive a free U-lock, bike lights and safety information.
 Student registration is valid for 5 years and for faculty/staff, the registration is valid for the duration of their employment.
-Students who live off-campus and do not own a parking permit will also receive 2 daily complimentary parking passes (general lots) per semester upon registering their bike.
+Students, faculty, and staff who live off-campus and do not own a parking permit will also receive 2 daily complimentary parking passes (general lots) per semester upon request when registering their bike.

 Community Biking Resources